creationix/howtonode.org/articles/bogart-couchdb.markdown

 [CouchDB](http://couchdb.apache.org) is a document-oriented database with a RESTful interface.
 CouchDB works well with JavaScript since CouchDB speaks JSON.
-Also, CouchDB is queried using 'views' that are, by default, written in JavaScript.
+Also, CouchDB is queried using ‘views’ that are, by default, written in JavaScript.
 [Download the latest release](http://couchdb.apache.org/downloads.html) from here.
 CouchBase also maintains [debian and rpm packages](http://www.couchbase.com/downloads) for the community.